 The program has improved patient outcomes.
-The length of stay (LOS) in the emergency rooms for patients waiting to be discharged to inpatient treatment has declined from 48 hours to 22.5 hours.
-The percentage of patients returning for treatment within 30 days at Albemarle Hospital declined from 20 percent to 8 percent.
-The number of involuntary commitments to local hospitals or state psychiatric hospitals decreased by 33 percent.
-Readmissions to psychiatric hospitals of those with severe and persistent mental illness also declined.
+Length of stay (LOS) in the emergency rooms for patients waiting to be discharged to inpatient treatment has declined from 48 hours to 22.5 hours.
+Thirty-day recidivism rates at Albemarle Hospital have declined from 20 percent to 8 percent.
+The number of involuntary commitments to local hospitals or state psychiatric hospitals has been reduced by 33 percent.
+Readmissions of those with severe and persistent mental illness to psychiatric hospitals also have declined.
 Eighty-eight percent of patients agree or strongly agree that they were satisfied with the telepsychiatry services they received.
 See Table 1 for additional information on outcomes at different telepsychiatry programs in North Carolina.